manuparra/MasterCyberSec_Practice/README.md

 2 With a container installing ``apache``, ``php``, and install ``phpLDAPadmin`` from the scratch.
 (Use our phpLDAPadmin fork https://github.com/manuparra/phpLDAPadmin that it solves a problem with the original ``phpLDAPadmin``).

-## Authentication on LDAP server with SSH and PAM
+## Authentication on LDAP server with SSH and PAM on Ubuntu

 **NOTE: ALL IN YOUR CONTAINER**